nationalparkservice/npmap-open-source-policy/CONTRIBUTING.md

 ## Welcome!

-We're so glad you're thinking about contributing to an NPMap open source project!
+We're so glad you're thinking about contributing to a National Park Service (NPS) open source project!
 If you're unsure about anything, just ask -- or submit the issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We love all friendly contributions.

 We encourage you to read this project's CONTRIBUTING policy (you are here), its [LICENSE](LICENSE.md), and its [README](README.md).

-If you have any questions or want to read more, check out the [NPMap Open Source Policy GitHub repository]( https://github.com/nationalparkservice/open-source-policy/), or just [shoot us an email](mailto:npmap@nps.gov).
+If you have any questions or want to read more, check out the [NPS Open Source Policy GitHub repository]( https://github.com/nationalparkservice/open-source-policy/), or just [shoot us an email](mailto:npmap@nps.gov).

 ## Public domain